 “Like this cup,” Nan-in said, “you are full of your own opinions and speculations.
 How can I show you Zen unless you first empty your cup?”

 Many people who are new to haiku believe that it must be 5-7-5 syllables in English.
 They are deeply attached to this rigid belief, an urban myth usually taught to them at an impressionable young age by well-meaning teachers.
-As a result, they too often fail to see that 5-7-5 is essentially an incorrect target for English-language haiku.
+As a result, they too often fail to see that 5-7-5 is essentially an incorrect target for English-language haiku—violating the form rather than preserving it.
 Even more importantly, they typically fail to see other targets that are vital to haiku poetry.
 The lesson is not just for those new to haiku.
 Even seasoned writers of haiku are well-advised to return to beginner’s mind, to always be open to new ways of approaching this ephemeral art.
 I need to remind myself of this lesson all the time.
 See also “Zen and the Art of Direct Seeing.”